-Pre-construction towed video transects at KB-Bay 2 will be undertaken in advance of construction commencing to provide a reference point for any towed video transects undertaken during construction.
+To determine if the proposed development has resulted in a statistically significant residual impact on the cover or extent of perennial seagrasses (including Heterozostera sp.) in Koombana Bay, pre-construction surveys will be designed.
+These will involve towed video transects at KB-Bay 2 in advance of construction commencing to provide a reference point for any towed video transects undertaken during construction.
 Towed video transects were completed by RPS (2023b) for KB-SW 1, KB-SW 2, KB-Beach and are considered acceptable for future reference.

-6.4.1 Direct impacts
+6.4.2 Direct impacts